Last updated on April 19th, 2020 at 12:03 am

 Even with LegalShield’s top Better Business Bureau rating, they have a poor customer support reputation per customer reviews.
 Difficulties involve canceling membership plans and customer support representatives unconcerned about solving problems while creating cumbersome processes.
 Customer reviews cite calling multiple times before they get their services canceled.

 Best Online Legal Services: Our Final Review

 Online legal services are great for non-complex legal needs like simple forms, business formation, and general legal advice.
 These services help reduce your overall legal expenses and are a good solution for basic legal situations.

-    In our opinion, LegalZoom is the best overall choice due to their membership plans affordability and their quality forms.
+LegalZoom is the best overall choice for their membership plans affordability and their quality forms.
 They also have the highest quality documents and forms and far superior customer support compared to the other two online legal services.